Total Law

 • Graduated from a foreign university of the same level with an offer to work in the field of Information and Communication Technologies in Ireland

-The minimum salary is also lowered to 27,000 euros for a number of other applicants such as those looking to take a role as a language specialist, healthcare assistant or home carer.
+The minimum salary is also lowered to for a number of other applicants such as those looking to take a role as a language specialist, healthcare assistant, meat de-boner, home carer or other eligible occupations.

 Since the remuneration criteria for the General Employment Permit can be complicated it is best to seek professional help.
 Please contact Total Law at +353 061 518 025 to speak to one of our representatives for advice.